Mental Health Facilities in North Dakota

 Trinity Health Child And Adolescent Partial Hospital - Minot, ND

-Trinity Health Child And Adolescent Partial Hospital is a mental health facility in Minot, ND, located at Health Center 3rd Street, 58701 zip code area.
+Trinity Health Child And Adolescent Partial Hospital is a mental health treatment center in Minot, North Dakota, located at Health Center 3rd Street, part of the 58701 zip code.
 Trinity Health Child And Adolescent Partial Hospital provides partial hospitalization/day treatment.
-Trinity Health Child And Adolescent Partial Hospital provides dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
-Trinity Health Child And Adolescent Partial Hospital also supports children/adolescents with serious emotional disturbance.
-Additional services offered by Trinity Health Child And Adolescent Partial Hospital consist of psychosocial rehabilitation services, suicide prevention services and family psychoeducation.
+Trinity Health Child And Adolescent Partial Hospital also offers couples/family therapy, trauma therapy and behavior modification to children / adolescents.
+Trinity Health Child And Adolescent Partial Hospital supports children/adolescents with serious emotional disturbance.
+Trinity Health Child And Adolescent Partial Hospital also provides suicide prevention services, case management and family psychoeducation.

-Call (855) 802-1592 for 24/7 help with treatment.
+Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 SPONSORED AD